We find the cheapest bus & train tickets, so you can wander for less.

 Where is the train station in Amsterdam?

-Because some trains make multiple stops before leaving the city, there are 8 stops and stations in Amsterdam where you can board the train.
+Because some trains make multiple stops before leaving the city, there are 6 stops and stations in Amsterdam where you can board the train.

-Train stations in Amsterdam:
+All train stations in Amsterdam:

 Amsterdam Science Park

 Where is the train station in Berlin?